-I am a PhD student at the Technion – Israel Institute of Technology, where I conduct research in the GIP Lab in the Computer Science Department and am enrolled in the Technion Autonomous Systems Program (TASP).
-My research focuses on solving image inverse problems (image restoration) under realistic settings, such as unknown degradations or the use of latent priors.
-My PhD advisor is Prof. Miki Elad.
+I am a PhD student at the Technion, where I conduct research in the GIP Lab in the Computer Science Department and am enrolled in the Technion Autonomous Systems Program (TASP), under the supervision of Prof. Miki Elad.
+My research focuses on solving image inverse problems under realistic settings, such as unknown degradations and latent priors, with an emphasis on high perceptual quality.
+I was an Applied Scientist Intern at Amazon AWS, where I worked on masked discrete diffusion models for vision–language tasks.
+I have also served as a teaching assistant for Numerical Algorithms for six semesters, receiving Outstanding Teaching Assistant recognition for the last three consecutive times.

 I'm interested in computer vision, machine learning, optimization, graphics and visual effects.